Go back to normal view

 An earlier service takes place each Sunday at 8.00am.
 This is a quiet traditional service which follows the 1662 Book of Common Prayer, and includes a short address; it lasts for between 30 – 40 minutes.
 Twice a month – usually on the 2nd and 4th Sundays – there is a similar service in St Anne’s Chapel at 12.30 pm.

 At 6.30pm on Sundays there is an evening service, which usually lasts for about 60 minutes.
 Twice a month this takes the form of Evensong, where the choir leads us in traditional sung Anglican worship following the 1662 Book of Common Prayer.
-Once a month, there is a celebration of Holy Communion, and on the other Sunday we explore other ways into worship, for example using prayers from the Taize or Iona communities.
+Once a month there is a celebration of Holy Communion.

 Daily Prayer takes place in the Priory at 9.00am from Monday to Saturday.
 This is a short (up to 30 minutes) service of Morning Prayer which uses Common Worship material, and we include any specific requests left by visitors in the prayer request book.
 Once a week – on Thursday mornings at 11.30 am – a midweek service of Holy Communion (1662 Book of Common Prayer) takes place in St Anne’s Chapel.